Dairy farmers

 a. ensure that the licensed premises is maintained and dairy food is produced, handled and stored in accordance with relevant provisions of the Australia New Zealand Food Standards Code

-b. ensure an auditor approved by Dairy Food Safety Victoria, or an authorised officer under the Dairy Act, verifies the implementation of, and continued compliance with, an approved dairy food safety program through an audit at a frequency no greater than 24 months and within six months of a new licence being listed
+b. ensure an auditor approved by Dairy Food Safety Victoria, or an authorised officer under the Dairy Act, verifies the implementation of, and continued compliance with, an approved dairy food safety program through an audit at least once during a licence period and within six months of a new licence being listed

 c. comply with any written corrective action request by an approved auditor or an authorised officer pertaining to their approved food safety program within the stated time frames specified in the request